-Join David Booth for an in-depth discussion in this video Knowing your business objectives and key performance indicators (KPIs), part of Up and Running with Adobe Reports and Analytics.
+Join David Booth for an in-depth discussion in this video Knowing your business objectives and key performance indicators (KPIs), part of Learning Adobe Reports and Analytics.

 I've been very lucky to be in the business of designing and deploying data and analytics solutions for over a decade.
 And never once in my life have I heard a business tell me that what they really want to accomplish this fiscal year, is to have a lower bounce rate.
 As an industry, we've had a hard time connecting web data with true business objectives.
 And while we analysts have been speaking in the language of page views and unique visitors and click-through rates, the real business needs haven't changed.
 Our stakeholders still need to do things like grow revenues, improve profits, attract more customers, control costs, and all the other things that help a business thrive.